VNG-Realisatie/gemma-zaken/docs/_content/ontwikkelaars/handleidingen-en-tutorials/large-files.md

     }
     ```

-    Each of `bestandsdelen` object includes information necessary for upload of file parts:
+    Each of the `bestandsdelen` objects includes information necessary for the upload of file parts:

     * `url`: the link for uploading the file part
     * `volgnummer`: the sequence number of this part.
 The order of merging file parts after their upload depends on this attribute.